jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 The Console Adapter provides the ability to load the PDP-11 Absolute Loader directly into memory using the M9312 / M9301 console.
 This makes it possible to bypass the step of entering and running the Bootstrap Loader.
 Technically, when operated this way, the Console Adapter loads both Absolute Loader and the Bootstrap Loader in one step.
 This ensures that system memory is arranged the same as if the Boot Loader had been loaded as a separate step.

-To load the Absolute Loader directly, select the **Absolute Loader** option from the Load File Menu(key sequence *CTRL+^ l A*).
+To load the Absolute Loader directly, select the **Absolute Loader** option from the Load File Menu (key sequence: `CTRL+^ l A`).
 Once selected, the Console Adapter will prompt for the system memory size:

 ```
 >>> INPUT SYSTEM MEMORY SIZE (in KW): 28